 - After the program, Fellows commit to sharing their study abroad experience with their campus community to promote the power of international education and encourage peers to study abroad.

 What is the background of the Frederick Douglass Global Fellowship?

-CIEE began the Frederick Douglass Global Fellowship in 2017 to empower students of color – who are traditionally underrepresented on study abroad programs – with a curated study abroad experience focused on leadership, intercultural communication, and the tools needed to create positive change.
+CIEE began the Frederick Douglass Global Fellowship in 2017 to empower students of color with a curated study abroad experience focused on leadership, intercultural communication, and the tools needed to create positive change.
 Fellows are selected based on their academic achievement, communication skills, and commitment to social justice.

 What will the Fellows study?